AndrewS097/SecurityPostureChecker/README.md

 Lists programs configured to run automatically when Windows starts.

-### 6. Processes Running from Downloads, Desktop, or Temp
+### 6. Processes Running from Downloads, Desktop, Temp, or AppData

 Checks for running processes that started from common user-controlled folders:

 * Downloads
 * Desktop
 * Temp
+* AppData

-These locations are worth reviewing because suspicious files are often launched from these folders.
+These locations are worth reviewing because suspicious files are often launched from user-writable folders.

+### 7. Findings Summary

+Adds a basic summary at the end of the report using PASS and REVIEW results.

+The summary checks for:

+* Disabled firewall profiles
+* Microsoft Defender real-time protection being disabled
+* More than two local administrator members
+* Processes running from Downloads, Desktop, Temp, or AppData

 ## Example Use Case